JuliaGaussianProcesses/TemporalGPs.jl/README.md

 ```julia
 f = to_sde(f_naive, SArrayStorage(Float64))
 ```
 This tells TemporalGPs that you want all parameters of `f` and anything derived from it to be a subtype of a `SArray` with element-type `Float64`, rather than (for example) a `Matrix{Float64}`s and `Vector{Float64}`.
 The decision made here can have quite a dramatic effect on performance, as shown in the graph below.
+For "larger" kernels (large sums, spatio-temporal problems), you might want to consider `ArrayStorage(Float64)` instead.

-# Preliminary Benchmarking Results
+# Benchmarking Results

 ![](/examples/benchmarks.png)